MiroslavHustak/FSharp-Coding-Guidelines/README.md

 ## 1. Philosophy

-Following a pure functional programming approach, avoiding object-oriented features unless absolutely necessary for interoperability with .NET libraries or specific frameworks.
+Following a pure functional programming approach, avoiding object-oriented features and mutibility unless absolutely necessary for interoperability with .NET libraries or specific frameworks.

 ## 2. General Principles